Strong Equivalence and Program Structure in Arguing Essential Equivalence between Logic Programs: Programs with Variables

 ~ We now proceed towards the second part of the paper devoted to programs with variables.
 We start by presenting its detailed outline, a new running example and then stating the preliminaries.
 We conclude with the formal statements on a number of rewriting techniques.

 On the one hand, this part of the paper can be seen as a continuation of work by~\citeN{eit06}, where we consider common program rewritings using a more complex dialect of logic programs.
-On the other hand, it grounds the concept of program's synonymity studied by~\citeN{pea12} in a number of practical examples.
+On the other hand, this part of the paper grounds the concept of program synonymity studied by~\citeN{pea12} in a number of practical examples.
 Namely, we illustrate how formal results on strong equivalence developed earlier and in this work help us to construct precise claims about programs in practice.

 In this part of the paper, we systematically study some common rewritings on first-order programs utilized by ASP practitioners.
-As a running and motivating example that grounds general theoretical presentation of this work into specific context, we consider two formalizations of a planning module given in~\cite[Section 9]{gel14}: \begin{enumerate}[topsep=0pt] \itemsep0em \item a \alchoice formalization that utilizes choice rules and aggregate expressions, \item a \dalchoice formalization that utilizes disjunctive rules. \end{enumerate} Such a planning module is meant to be augmented with an ASP representation of a dynamic system description expressed in action language \al\footnote{It is due to remark that although~\citeN{gel14} use the word ``module'' when encoding a planning domain, they utilize this term only informally to refer to a collection of rules responsible for formalizing ``planning''. }. \citeN{gel14} formally state in Proposition~9.1.1 that the answer sets of program \dalchoice augmented with a given system description encode all the ``histories/plans'' of a specified length in the transition system captured by the system description. \textit{We note that no formal claim is provided for the \alchoice program.} Although both \alchoice and \dalchoice programs {\em intuitively} encode the same knowledge the exact connection between them is not immediate.
+We use a running example to ground general theoretical presentation of this work into specific context.
+In particular, we consider two formalizations of a planning module given in~\cite[Section 9]{gel14}: \begin{enumerate}[topsep=0pt] \itemsep0em \item a \alchoice formalization that utilizes choice rules and aggregate expressions, \item a \dalchoice formalization that utilizes disjunctive rules. \end{enumerate} Such a planning module is meant to be augmented with an ASP representation of a dynamic system description expressed in action language \al\footnote{It is due to remark that although~\citeN{gel14} use the word ``module'' when encoding a planning domain, they utilize this term only informally to refer to a collection of rules responsible for formalizing ``planning''. }. \citeN{gel14} formally state in Proposition~9.1.1 that the answer sets of program \dalchoice augmented with a given system description encode all the ``histories/plans'' of a specified length in the transition system captured by the system description. \textit{We note that no formal claim is provided for the \alchoice program.} Although both \alchoice and \dalchoice programs {\em intuitively} encode the same knowledge the exact connection between them is not immediate.
 In fact, these programs \begin{itemize} \item do not share the same signature, and \item use distinct syntactic constructs such as choice, disjunction, aggregates in the specification of a problem. \end{itemize} Here, we establish a one-to-one correspondence between the answer sets of these programs using their properties.
 Thus, the aforementioned formal claim about \dalchoice translates into the same claim for \alchoice.